neo-project/docs/tutorial/en-us/5-network/1-Introduction_to_the_NEO_network_protocol.md

 ---

-After successfully sending a NEO ping and receiving a pong back, we can send `getaddr` and receive further nodes in the NEO network.
+After successfully sending a Neo ping and receiving a pong back, we can send `getaddr` and receive further nodes in the Neo network.
 For that, you can use the connection you have already established.
 Finding other peers is crucial for P2P and distributed systems, as peers may go offline at any time, and having other nodes to connect to is vital.

 ---
 **Exercise 5**: